 Sylvette (1970) Pablo Picasso & Carl Nesjar

-The concrete drawing is from the twenty-year-old Sylvette, Picasso's muse, whom he met in the spring of 1954.
-Picasso was already 73 years old.
-He drew her with a proudly raised head, slender neck and the hair in a ponytail high on the head.
-Sylvette acted as model for around forty drawings, paintings and small spatial installations of metal.
-He depicted her in all the different styles that he once used as an artist in his life, including the cubist style that he had developed with Georges Braque at the beginning of the twentieth century.
-This Sylvette series illustrated the development of modern art, and more precisely the development of Picasso as an artist.
-The series also had its influence on the fashion scene in Paris.
-Girls with the hairstyle and the proud attitude a la Picasso filled the streets in the fifties.
-In 1957, Picasso got to know Norwegian artist Carl Nesjar, who invented a new technique that could be used to make large constructions.
+The concrete drawing is of twenty-year-old Sylvette, Picasso's muse, whom he met in the spring of 1954.
+Picasso was already 73 years old at the time.
+He drew her with a proud head lifted, a slender neck and hair in a ponytail high on the head.
+Sylvette acted as a model for about forty drawings, paintings and small spatial installations made of metal.
+He portrayed her in all the different styles he had ever used in his life as an artist, including the Cubist style, which he had developed with Georges Braque at the beginning of the twentieth century.
+This Sylvette series illustrates the development of modern art, and more precisely the development of Picasso as an artist.
+The series also influenced the fashion image in Paris.
+Girls with the hairstyle and proud posture a la Picasso filled the street scene in the 1957s.
+In 1963 Picasso became acquainted with the Norwegian artist Carl Nesjar, who invented a new technique with which large constructions could be made.
 Small black stones were poured into the concrete.
-The black color appeared through sandblasting.
-In this way it was possible to draw with the sandblast in the concrete.
-Picasso was impressed and, using the technology of Nesjar, enlarged his drawings into monumental installations.
-The Urban Embellishment Commission wanted to purchase such a concrete sculpture in 1963, but the population did not like a concrete colossus.
-In 1971, Rotterdam still got 'his Picasso'.
-The Bouwcentrum purchased the work and donated it to the municipality as part of the C70; a post-war event to celebrate the reconstruction of Rotterdam.
-The image of Picasso was meant to underline the modern and progressive character of the city.
-Picasso and Nesjar enlarged a tin sculpture to a seven and a half meter high and four and a half meter wide Sylvette, sandblasted on front and back.
+Sandblasting revealed the black color.
+For example, the concrete could be drawn with the sandblast.
+Picasso was impressed and, using Nesjar's technique, enlarged his drawings into monumental installations.
+The Urban Embellishment Committee wanted to purchase such a concrete sculpture in 1971, but the population did not like a concrete colossus.
+In 70 Rotterdam got 'its Picasso' after all.
+The Bouwcentrum bought the work and donated it to the Municipality as part of the CXNUMX; a post-war event to celebrate the reconstruction of Rotterdam.
+Picasso's image was to underline the modern and progressive character of the city.
+Picasso and Nesjar enlarged a tin sculpture to seven and a half meters high and four and a half meters wide Sylvette, sandblasted on front and back.
 For more information: Sculpture International Rotterdam.

-Pablo Ruíz y Picasso (Málaga, Spain - 1881) is seen as one of the most versatile artists of the twentieth century.
+Pablo Ruíz y Picasso (Málaga, Spain - 1881) is considered one of the most versatile artists of the twentieth century.
 He was not only a painter and graphic artist, but also a sculptor and ceramicist.
-His work underwent radical changes throughout his career and he had a share in the most important artistic movements of the first half of the twentieth century.
+His work has undergone radical changes throughout his career and he played a part in most of the important art movements of the first half of the twentieth century.

-Already at a young age his exceptional drawing talent shows and he attends art courses in Madrid and Barcelona.
+At a young age his exceptional drawing talent showed and he attended art courses in Madrid and Barcelona.
 In 1904 he left for Montmartre in Paris and became acquainted with artists such as Georges Braque and Amadeo Modigliani.
-Picasso's first plastics date from around 1910, the period of cubism.
-Around 1930 he again made a number of bronze sculptures.
-At the same time, his countryman Julio González taught him the assembly technique and Picasso made three-dimensional 'collages' in iron.
-Even later, Dadaist-like assemblies, scrap and found object operations, and bronze plastics in a variety of styles were created.
-He also made models from sheet iron, which he subsequently painted or painted.
-After the Second World War, Picasso made a lot of ceramics.
-In 1948 he had his own ceramics workshop in the village of Vallauris, southern France.
-There, in 1954, he met the then nineteen-year-old Sylvette David, daughter of a Parisian art dealer, who was temporarily staying in Vallauris.
+Picasso's first sculptures date from around 1910, the period of Cubism.
+Around 1930 he made a number of bronze sculptures again.
+At the same time, his fellow countryman Julio González taught him assembly techniques and Picasso made three-dimensional 'collages' in iron.
+Later still, Dadaist-looking assemblages, reworking of scrap and found objects, and bronze plastics in various styles were created.
+He also made models from sheet iron, which he then signified or painted.
+After the Second World War, Picasso produced a lot of ceramics.
+In 1948 he had his own ceramic workshop in the village of Vallauris, southern France.
+There he met in 1954 the then nineteen-year-old Sylvette David, daughter of a Parisian art dealer, who was temporarily staying in Vallauris.
 She was the inspiration for a series of forty drawings, paintings and spatial studies.